weakish/docs-en/views/realtime_v2.md

 * **One-on-one chatting**<br/>
   This is the conversation between two clients and you can decide whether other users can find it or not (usually it is private).
 It will be converted to a group chat if new clients are added into it and, again, you can decide if all the members will stay in the same conversation or form a new one.
 * **Group chats**<br/>
-  A group chat contains two or more clients and often times members can be added or removed at any time.
+  A group chat contains two or more clients and oftentimes members can be added or removed at any time.
 A name is usually assigned to a group chat, such as “Family”, “Friends”, or “Co-workers”.
 It is possible for a group chat to have only two or even one member, but it does not make any difference on whether it is considered as a group chat or not.
 You can decide if group chats are public (such as searchable by name) or not.
 * **Chat rooms**<br/>
   A chat room is similar to a group chat since both of them involve a lot of people.
 What makes a chat room different is that the number of people in it is often way higher than that of a group chat.
 In such situation, the number of people in a chat room becomes more meaningful than the specific list of people in it.
 There is also a difference on how members of a conversation are managed.
 By opening a chat room, a client joins it, and by closing it, the client leaves it.
 Therefore, message synchronization and push notifications are disabled for chat rooms.
 * **Official accounts and bots**<br/>